-NEW YORK (AP) -- Google is cutting an additional 1,200 jobs in its Motorola division as the unprofitable cellphone maker struggles to compete.
+NEW YORK (AP) — Google says it's cutting an additional 1,200 jobs in its Motorola division as the unprofitable cellphone maker struggles to compete.

-The Wall Street Journal reported the Motorola job cuts in Friday's editions.
+The Wall Street Journal reported the job cuts in Friday's editions.